Spiritual Quotient (S.Q.)

 - Am I more aware of people's virtues than their defects?

 This article is from my book "Endoquality: The Emotional and Spiritual Dimensions of the Human Being in Organizations", published by Editora Casa da Qualidade (1997).
 It was in this book in which I introduced SQ, the first time that this concept appeared in a book, at least in Brazil.
-In the same year, the book "Rewiring the Corporate Brain" by Danah Zohar, in which she also introduced the concept of Spiritual Intelligence.
+Later in the same year, the book "Rewiring the Corporate Brain" by Danah Zohar, in which she also introduced the concept of Spiritual Intelligence.
 I only got to see that book years later.
 Definitely synchronicity was happening.